acdh-oeaw/clscor_composed/README.md

 # CLSCOR ResearchSpace instance, docker composed

-This instance is a read-only copy of the CLSCOR production instance, meant as a playground.
+This instance is a read-only local copy of the CLSCOR production instance, meant as a playground.

 ## how to run